ghuyyh/final_project_oop/README.md

 ### Git Configuration

-Before You use git, enter command in terminal(replace with your name and email):
+Before You use git, enter command in terminal(replace with your github username and github email-> go github settings and find your unique GitHub no-reply address it looks like ID+username@users.noreply.github.com):

 ```bash
 git config --global user.name "Your Name"